System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 6.1 Multi-region bird's eye

-Fan-out happens inside the auction server itself, not in a separate service.
-Every pod maintains persistent HTTP/2 connection pools to every registered DSP, which saves a network hop versus a separate fan-out tier and gives tighter control over per-DSP timeouts and circuit breakers.
+| Fan-out inside the auction server | Persistent HTTP/2 pools to every registered DSP.
+Saves a network hop vs. a separate fan-out tier; tighter control over per-DSP timeouts and circuit breakers. | Extra hop eats 2–5ms of the budget. |

-Kafka is the universal event bus.
-Winning bids, impressions, clicks, viewability beacons, DSP config updates: they all flow through Kafka topics.
-The auction server produces asynchronously and never waits for ack on the hot path.
+| Kafka as the universal event bus | Winning bids, impressions, clicks, viewability, config updates all flow through Kafka.
+Auction server produces async, never waits for ack on the hot path. | Mixed sync/async paths multiply failure modes. |

-CDN-first creative delivery: creatives live on S3 and get pushed to CloudFront.
-The auction server never touches creative bytes; it returns markup pointing at a CDN URL.
+| CDN-first creative delivery | Creatives live on S3 + CloudFront.
+Auction server never touches creative bytes; it returns markup pointing at a CDN URL. | Origin melts during creative rotation. |

 6.3 Auction flow, happy path